The heat has been turned up over the last few weeks and summer in the UK has arrived early!

 “I booked in with Sharon for reiki and reflexology as I am a busy business owner and mom in need of some serious relaxation and rest!
 The treatments are relaxing and completely rejuvenating.
 I now book in with Sharon monthly, as it keeps me in the right frame of mind and ensures I give myself the time out I need.”
 Clare, Sutton Coldfield

 A regular treatment will help you to cope with not only changes in the climate but with any other unexpected life changes.
-Contact Sharon to book yourself in for a FREE 20-minute Discovery Call to see how working with her can help you.
+Contact Sharon to book yourself in for a FREE Discovery Call to see how working with her can help you.

 Sharon lives with her partner Geoff in Warwickshire and they have two adult children.
 She worked for over 25 years in an office environment, gaining qualifications to degree level in finance, business and management.
 While there she witnessed and experienced many stressful situations and suffered illnesses which were stress related.